In Force — Phase 1 active from 1 May 2026

 • Minimum two months' written notice required

-• The tenant can challenge at tribunal
+• Tenant can challenge proposed increase at tribunal

 • Rent review clauses in old agreements have no effect